 - Host unlimited WordPress sites on a single account

-- Unlimited storage and bandwidth, plus FREE data backups
+- Unlimited bandwidth, plus FREE data backups and SSL security

 - User-friendly, 3-step Wizard for Google apps integration